Nikoleta-v3/blog/_posts/2017-10-20-python-graphs-got.md

 <p align="justify">
-Networkx is a tool, for analysis and not for visualization, though it works very well with softwares that specialise on visualising networks, so no hard feelings.
+Networkx is a tool, for analysis and not for visualization, though it works very well with software that specialise on visualising networks, so no hard feelings.
 </p>